slow-session/wellington.session.nz/learn_by_ear.md

 You can can use our [Play Local Audio](/playLocalAudio/) page to slow down a number of audio and video formats and play parts of them in a loop.
 If you've used the audio player on this site you'll find a familiar interface.

+You could also try this nice tool - [TimeStretch Player](https://29a.ch/timestretch/)

 Want to learn a tune from YouTube?
 ----------------------------------